pytorch/pytorch/README.md

 Build with CUDA

-[NVTX](https://docs.nvidia.com/gameworks/content/gameworkslibrary/nvtx/nvidia_tools_extension_library_nvtx.htm) is needed to build Pytorch with CUDA
+[NVTX](https://docs.nvidia.com/gameworks/content/gameworkslibrary/nvtx/nvidia_tools_extension_library_nvtx.htm) is needed to build Pytorch with CUDA.
 NVTX is a part of CUDA distributive, where it is called "Nsight Compute".
 To install it onto already installed CUDA run CUDA installation once again and check the corresponding checkbox.
 Make sure that CUDA with Nsight Compute is installed after Visual Studio.

 Currently, VS 2017 / 2019, and Ninja are supported as the generator of CMake.
 If `ninja.exe` is detected in `PATH`, then Ninja will be used as the default generator, otherwise, it will use VS 2017 / 2019.
-<br/> If Ninja is selected as the generator, the latest MSVC wil get selected as the underlying toolchain.
+<br/> If Ninja is selected as the generator, the latest MSVC will get selected as the underlying toolchain.

-CUDA and MSVC, MSVC and PyTorch have version dependency, please install the matched versions.
+CUDA, MSVC, and PyTorch versions are interdependent; please install matching versions from this table:
 | CUDA version | Newest supported VS version                             | PyTorch version |
 | ------------ | ------------------------------------------------------- | --------------- |
 | 9.2          | Visual Studio 2017 Update 5 (15.5) (`_MSC_VER` <= 1912) |  0.4.1 ~ 1.5.1  |